equivalent/equivalent.github.io/_posts/til/2022-05-09-use-importmaps-without-rails.md

 </html>
 ```

+> to see the example in action check [this JS fiddle](https://jsfiddle.net/8oa9fjbs/)

 Example uses importmap to loads <a href="https://www.npmjs.com/package/local-time">local-time js</a>
 that converts `<time>` HTML elements from UTC to the browser's local time (<a href="https://github.com/basecamp/local_time">more info</a>).